splinedrive/kianRiscV/README.md

 is from ultraembedded I stripped down to an one file implementation.
 Check the .pcf or .lcf files to remap or to expand the ios to 32 with current implementation.

+## DMA Controller
+KianRiscV has an optional DMA-Controller to speedup memset, memcopy wordwise!

 ## PMODs
 * PSRAM 32MByte: https://machdyne.com/product/qqspi-psram32/